A generalization of the concept of distance based on the simplex inequality

 We conclude this paper by proposing a few topics for further research. \begin{enumerate} \item[(a)] Improve the bounds for the best constant associated with the Fermat $n$-distance (at least in some given proper metric spaces).

 \item[(b)] Consider and solve the problems stated in Remark~\ref{rem:conj}.

 \item[(c)] Investigate properties of topological spaces based on $n$-metric spaces.
 On this issue we observe that in \cite{Mustafa2006} the authors introduced a stronger version of $3$-metric space called \emph{$G$-metric space} (see also \cite{Khamsi2015}).
 It is shown that there is a natural metric space associated with any $G$-metric space.
-Finding an appropriate generalization of the notion of $G$-metric space as a stronger version of $n$-metric space and investigating its topological properties is a topic of current research. \end{enumerate}
+Finding an appropriate generalization of the notion of $G$-metric space as a stronger version of $n$-metric space and investigating its topological properties seems to be an interesting topic of research. \end{enumerate}